albertosantagostino/systemd-servicehandler/README.md

 # Systemd service handler (servicehandler)

-**servicehandler** is an orchestrator for systemd services, distributed as Python package.
-It abstracts services as objects and provides helper methods, wrapping the `systemctl` command
+**servicehandler** is a Python library that provides an orchestrator for systemd services.
+It abstracts services as objects and implements helper methods, wrapping the `systemctl` command

-Using the module does not require root permissions, as the service manager used is the one of the calling user (the service configuration files are in `/usr/lib/systemd/user/`)
+Using this package does **not** require root permissions, as the service manager used is the one of the current user (the service configuration files are in `/usr/lib/systemd/user/`)

-## Usage and features
+## Description

-**Sample system file** (located under `/usr/lib/systemd/user/my-service.service`)
+The first thing to handle services is to create a **service unit file** (under `/usr/lib/systemd/user/my-service.service`) like the following:

 ```ini
 [Unit]